danchimento/codevember/README.md

 <hr />

 ## Color me Backwards
-A simple app that shows a list of colors and allows the user to order them by or name.
+A simple app that shows a list of colors and allows the user to order them by hex value or name.
 Bonus points for style.

 **Required Tech:** GraphQL

 ## Hide and Seek
-Two player game
+Two player game where player 1 must find player 2.
+- Player 1 cannot see player 2
+- Player 2 can see player 1
+- Player 2 moves much slower than player 1.

+Bonus points for doing this it sounds hard.

-**Required Tech:** GraphQL
+**Required Tech:** SignalR